Rricky122890/oo-many-many-practice/SECOND_DOMAIN.md

     * a customer cannot change their name

   * CLASS METHODS
-    * Customer.all returns all instances of the patient class
+    * Customer.all returns all instances of the customer class

   * INSTANCE METHODS
-    * #orders returns an array of all the orders associated with an instance of patient
+    * #orders returns an array of all the orders associated with an instance of customer
     * #place_order creates a new order instance taking in a restaurant and a dish

     ====== BONUS ======